 If you feel like social media marketing is changing at a dizzying pace, you’re not alone.
-Every day my feed is full of stories about Facebook’s new in-app camera and the ability to broadcast live from desktops and laptops, or Instagram’s continued meteoric rise.
-And of course, there’s all the chatter about chatbots.
+Every day my feed is full of stories about Facebook’s in-app camera and the continued popularity of broadcasting live from desktops and laptops, or Instagram’s continued meteoric rise.
+And of course, there’s all the chatter about the best chatbots.

 But even these headlines barely scratch the surface of all that’s changing in B2B social media marketing today.

 No matter where you are in your social media strategy journey, to stay relevant, it’s time to give your strategy a reboot.
 Here are four simple ideas to try to help boost your exposure and reach.